Monash Abroad Partner University Exchange

 Ready to apply?

 The form includes step-by-step instructions to complete your application and details of the application requirements such as your study plan and statement of purpose.

-Creating your study plan
+- Step 4: Create your study plan

 When creating your study plan you should consider the following:

 - Your selected partner university may offer different units at different levels and the units are sometimes not entirely taught in English.

 - The units you want to study are offered:

 - at the level you are studying (undergraduate and/or postgraduate)